 Transportation Improvements planned in Locust Grove

 In preparation for Home Depot and Love’s to open, the city of Locust Grove is actively working with Georgia DOT, Norfolk Southern, and the developer(s) to advance transportation improvements.
 The first additions will be new traffic signals at Marketplace Blvd and Colvin Drive along highway 42.

 GDOT has approved the traffic light installation for both locations.
 The goal is for the signals to be installed and operational prior to Home Depot opening for business.

-GBLG Development Company — the developer for Love’s — will be upgrading Colvin Drive between SR 42 and Davis Lake Road to support heavy truck traffic and upgrading the existing railroad crossing.
+GBLG Development Company — the developer for Love’s — will be upgrading Colvin Drive.
+Improvements include support for heavy truck traffic and upgrading the existing railroad crossing.